From paintbrush to pixel: A review of deep neural networks in AI-generated art: Preliminaries

-The general structure of a diffusion model is given in Figure~\ref{diff}.
-Estimating the probability density at an earlier time step given the current state of the system is non trivial, so the reverse process requires training a neural network.
+The general structure of a diffusion model is given in Fig.~\ref{diff}.
+Estimating the probability density at an earlier time step, given the current state of the system, is non trivial, so the reverse process requires training a neural network.
 To this end, all previous gradients are necessary for obtaining the required estimation.
 For each step in the Markov Chain, a neural network learns to denoise the image.
 Optionally, the denoising process can be guided by text (see Section~\ref{diffusion_models}).
-In this case, a Transformer encoder maps a text prompt to tokens which are then fed to the neural network (Figure~\ref{diff2}).
+In this case, a Transformer encoder maps a text prompt to tokens which are then fed to the neural network (Fig.~\ref{diff2}).
 Once trained, a diffusion model can be used to generate data by simply passing random noise (and optionally a text prompt) through the learned denoising process.
 It should be noted that this process requires multiple denoising steps at inference time, making diffusion models slow in generating images when prompted.
 As a result, several methods have been proposed to speed up inference from multi-step to few-step and even single-step \cite{song2022, dockhorn2022, zhang2023, shaul2023, salimans2022, meng2023, luo2023, song2023, yin2024, xu2024, sauer2023, lin2024, schmidhuber2020}.
 The current SOTA method for single-step and few-step inference is \emph{Adversarial Diffusion Distillation} \cite{sauer2023}, which leverages adversarial training to push the image generation to sensible images with fewer denoising steps.

 The diffusion model may bring to mind VAEs which encode the input data as a probability distribution and then sample from the learned latent space (Section~\ref{autoencoders}).
 However, the forward process makes the diffusion model different from the VAEs as training is not required in this fixed Markov chain.
 More detailed information about diffusion models and its applications can be found in \cite{yang2022}.